ctsco/prime-numbers/README.md

     npm run protractor

 This will then launch a Chrome browser, and execute the end-to-end UI based tests.
 Results are reported within the original command prompt.

+# What I'm pleased with

+# What I'd do If I had more time...
+**Improve the performance of the PrimeUtils.isValuePrime algorithm.**
+This is a basic, first pass at working out a prime.
+I'd imagine there are improvements to be made.

+**Improve the accuracy of the PrimeUtils.approximateNthPrimeNumber algorithm.**
+This is designed to aid the sieve so it knows how far to 'sieve out' data.
+Currently, this is quite wasteful as the accurecy isn't great.
+Would like to swap it out for a proper Prime Number Theorem algorithm.